USDA Coalition of Minority Employees: Political positions

 The organization is a staunch critic of United States Secretary of Agriculture Tom Vilsack.
 Lawrence Lucas cites Secretary Vilsack as being a main reason African American farmers have not received their Social Security and disability benefits.
 Politico highlighted the organization as being on the opposing side of Vilsack's 2020 nomination by President Biden, parting ways from the mainstream opinion of the nomination.
 The organization has strong ties with Elizabeth Warren, yet criticized the senator for labeling heir property as a main reason African American farmers have lost their land.

 The organization endorses the Justice for Black Farmers Act of 2020 crafted by Cory Booker, Kirsten Gillibrand, and Elizabeth Warren, even going so far to label it the Black Farmers Civil Rights Act of 2020.
 The USDA Coalition of Minority Employees believes the bill is meant to provide justice for over one million African Americans who have had their land stolen in the history of the United States.

 Activism

 In 2016, Lawrence Lucas protested outside the United States Supreme Court Building to address issues surrounding Pigford v.
 Glickman and the plight of African American farmers becoming homeless and landless.

-In 2020, adviser Kordel Davis led a George Floyd protest in Raleigh, the capital of North Carolina.